tonychen427/AdminPortal/README.md

-        There will be a conflict with jquery / font-awesome because the original bower developer did not update their bower.json some of their dependency was out date.
+        There will be a conflict with jquery / font-awesome because the original bower developer did not update their bower.json some of their dependency was out date.  so select the latest jquery / font-awesome library.

+                8) jquery#~2.1.4
+                2) components-font-awesome#~4.5

 #Command Line

     mvn clean install

     mvn jetty:run

+    mvn clean package

 #Debug in Netbeans IDE